Thai Chicken Meatballs: A Flavor-Packed Weeknight Winner

 • In a large bowl, mix all the meatball ingredients and form into balls.

-• Heat a large pan over medium heat, melt butter, and sear the meatballs for 3-4 minutes per side.
+• Heat a large pan over medium heat, ad sesame oil and sear the meatballs for 3-4 minutes per side.
 Remove from pan.

 • Return meatballs to the pan and let simmer for 10 minutes.